article · Which certification is worth it?

 What percentage of employers want AI/data roles since GPT?BlockedThe panel is not a representative employer census, and RoleMath will not publish a market-share percentage from sampled public postings

-What will employers want next?Review-only inferenceA future-facing paragraph must combine BLS projections, AI-impact evidence, repeated panel movement, and human review; no numeric hiring forecast beyond BLS projections
+What will employers want next?Not publishedA future-facing paragraph must combine BLS projections, AI-impact evidence, repeated panel movement, and human review; no numeric hiring forecast beyond BLS projections

 The first baseline was retrieved on 2026-06-20.
-Because the trend contract requires 60+ days between the first and latest comparable snapshot, no public trend can clear before 2026-08-19 even if two more comparable snapshots are collected.
-Until then, this page can show current wording and explain the blocked status, but it cannot claim previous-year movement or a future employer percentage.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.
+Until then, this page can show current wording and explain the blocked status, but it cannot claim year-over-year movement or a future employer percentage.

 How AI is changing the work